danielaparker/jsoncons/README.md

     o.set("FirstName","Joe");
     o.set("LastName","Smith");

-This results in a json object class and a string wrapper being allocated from the boost memory pool.
+This results in a json object instance being allocated from the boost memory pool.
 The allocator type is not used for structures including vectors and strings that use large or variable amounts of memory, these always use the default allocators.

 ## Wide character support